sntnupl/reactjs-express-docker-starter/README.md

 # ReactJS Express Docker Starter

-This repository, is more or less what I follow as my starting template for projects
-+ to build Web Apps (and not Web APIs),
-+ with the Client App a SPA made with ReactJS

 This is an opinionated starter/boilerplate project for a ReactJS Single Page Application.
 We are using:
 + React V16, with `prop-types` for prop validation